OpenBioMaps/documentation/official_docs/en/api.rst

 Obl: 1,2,3 (obligatory, non-obligatory, soft error) Soft error can be handled as non obligatory.

 Api_params: json array of control values.
 Till API v2.0 only 'sticky' as an array element.
-Above API v2.1:
+Above API v2.0:
-{"sticky":"off","numeric":"off","list_elements_as_buttons":"off"} where sticky and list_elements_as_button can be "on" and numeric can be a number.
+{"sticky":"off","hidden":"off","readonly":"off","list_elements_as_buttons":"off","once":"off"}.

 Spatial_limit: WKT polygon string of spatial limit.
 It is used if the Control type is spatial.